Beginner's Guide To Mixing - Stereo Stickman

 Your Digital Audio Workstation (DAW)

 The first step you must take is to determine what digital audio workstation (DAW) you are going to use to mix your music.
 There are a lot of options out there, but some of the best are Cakewalk Sonar, Studio One 3, Reaper, Logic, FL Studio 11, Cubase, Ableton Live, Pro Tools, and Bitwig.
+There are even options like the Ableton live template to help really line things up for a strong introduction.
 No matter what you choose, it’s essential that you become an expert in your DAW.
 The more deeply intimate you become with one DAW, the more you’ll get out of it.

 Organising Your Tracks